kyrers/CTE-Solutions/README.md

 4. Call the withdraw function to get your ETH back;

 So, to solve this challange first run `npx hardhat compile` to compile the contract.
 Then, add the required information to the code and run
-`npx hardhat run scripts/lottery/guessTheNewNumber.js --network ropsten`
+`npx hardhat run scripts/lottery/guessTheNewNumber.js --network ropsten`.